 Imanni: Was without a doubt the discrimination and mistreatment I received everywhere.
 People get confused and have no idea how to treat you and others see you as a perverse person with serious mental issues, but as time went on I became more and more comfortable under my own skin and that helped and keeps me on my toes and makes it easier to deal with people.
 I am more confident and accept myself fully.

-Monika: What do you think about the present situation of transgender women in Angolan society?
+Monika: How do you see the current situation of transgender women in Angola today?

 Imanni: As I currently say we are still vaccinating our society on the subject.
 Obviously, there are pros and cons but I am lucky to be Angolan, this is one of the most open-minded African countries and you have the freedom to live life as you wish without the fear of been murdered or arrested.